 For a given day $i$, we let $Y_i$ denote the square root of number of deaths, $X_i$ be the PM2.5 concentration measurement, $V_i$ consist of temperature and its square, ozone, and $X_{i-1}$ to control lagged effects, and $T_i$ consist of polynomial and Fourier bases of time to account for both secular and seasonal trends:

 We assume a linear outcome model, $Y_i=\beta_1 X_i + (1,V_i,T_i) \beta_2 + U_i$, and we are interested in the regression coefficient $\beta_1$ that encodes the immediate effect of current day PM2.5 on mortality.
-All results are summarized in Table \ref{tbl:phila}.
+All results are summarized in Table \ref{tbl:phila}, where confidence intervals and p-values are obtained from the normal approximation and the \cite{newey1987} variance estimator is used to account for serial correlation.
 A standard regression analysis shows that short-term exposure to PM2.5 can significantly increase mortality, with point estimate $0.0084 $ and $95\%$ confidence interval $(0.0048, 0.0120)$ for $\beta_1$.
 However, a confounding test by fitting the model